A FREE Family Nature Adventure Supporting Biodiversity

 Ladle- bug: Junior Chef in Training and eager apprentice, Ladle-bug loves experimenting with herbs, edible flowers and fresh ingredients.
 Under Gordon’s guidance, she’s learning that great cooking starts with nature and that the smallest creatures play the biggest role in helping our food grow.

-Paul Holly-worm: The storytelling worm and culinary eco-poet extraordinaire, Paul is a true wordsmith of the soil, He’s has been wriggling his way through the earth for years, spreading his important message with a pinch of passion and a generous helping of heart.
+Paul Holly-worm: The storytelling worm and culinary eco-poet extraordinaire, Paul is a true wordsmith of the soil, He’s has been wriggling his way through the earth, spreading his important message with a generous helping of heart.

-Full of fun facts, quirky wisdom, and infectious enthusiasm, Paul invites young explorers to listen, wiggle, and discover the secret life beneath their feet.
-Whether leading a wiggle-along, sharing stories from the soil, or inspiring little ones to become nature-powered food heroes, Paul proves that the smallest creatures can make the biggest difference — both in the garden and in the kitchen.
+Full of fun facts and infectious enthusiasm, Paul invites young explorers to listen, wiggle, and discover the secret life beneath their feet.

 Join the FREE Seed Trail

-Explore the centres and take part in our FREE family seed trail.
+Help Croydon Bloom this Spring and part in our FREE family seed trail.

-Pick up your map from the Giant Leaf, visit participating retailers, collect your FREE seeds and create your own wildlife-friendly grow zone at home.
+Follow the trail across the centres, visit each stop and collect your FREE seeds and create your own wildlife-friendly grow zone at home.

 Each seed planted helps provide